SamuraiBuddha/mcp-orchestrator/README.md

 All route to the same tool!

-### 🧠 Intelligent Routing
+### 🎯 Intelligent Routing
 - Uses semantic embeddings to understand intent
 - Handles paraphrases and variations
-- Routes complex requests to multiple MCPs
+- Provides confidence scores
 - Falls back gracefully when unsure

 ### 📈 Scales Infinitely
-Add new MCPs to the registry and they're immediately available.
-No need to retrain or reconfigure Claude.
+Add new MCPs to the registry and they're immediately discoverable.
+No need to retrain or reconfigure.

 ## Architecture Benefits

-1. **Reduced Cognitive Load**: Claude only needs to understand 4 tools instead of 100+
+1. **Reduced Cognitive Load**: Claude focuses on 4 discovery tools instead of 100+ execution tools
-2. **Dynamic Discovery**: New MCPs can be added without changing configs
+2. **Better Tool Discovery**: Find tools by describing what you need
-3. **Central Management**: One place for all credentials and configs
+3. **Central Registry**: One place to document all capabilities
-4. **Better Error Handling**: Orchestrator can retry or fallback
-5. **Usage Analytics**: See which tools provide the most value
+4. **Usage Analytics**: See which tools provide the most value
+5. **Easier Debugging**: Know exactly which tool will be used

 ## Real-World Example

-**Before Orchestrator**:
+**Without Orchestrator**:
-- Claude sees: `create_image`, `generate_image`, `make_image`, `generate_with_sdxl`, `comfyui_generate`, ...
+- Claude sees 100+ tools with confusing names
-- User: "Which one do I use???"
+- User: "Which one generates images???"
+- Claude: *Tries to guess from tool names*

-**After Orchestrator**:
+**With Orchestrator**:
-- Claude sees: `execute`
 - User: "Generate a Crisis Corps logo"
-- Orchestrator: *Routes to ComfyUI automatically*
+- Orchestrator: "Use `generate_image` from comfyui MCP"

-## Installation

-See [INSTALL.md](INSTALL.md) for detailed setup instructions.
+- Claude: *Calls the right tool directly*

 ## Configuration

 The orchestrator is configured via `config/registry.json`.
 Each MCP entry includes:
 - Description and capabilities
 - Keywords for better matching
-- Command to launch the MCP
 - Tool definitions with examples

 ## Future Enhancements

 - [ ] Web UI for managing MCP registry
-- [ ] Automatic MCP discovery and installation
+- [ ] Automatic MCP discovery
-- [ ] Load balancing across multiple instances
 - [ ] Natural language MCP creation
 - [ ] Integration with CORTEX for AI orchestration
-- [ ] Blockchain-based memory transactions
+- [ ] Blockchain-based audit trail
 - [ ] Multi-agent coordination

 ## The Vision

 Imagine a world where:
 - Adding a new AI capability is as simple as installing an MCP
-- Claude automatically knows how to use it
+- Claude automatically knows how to find and use it
 - No more tool overload or confusion
-- Perfect routing every time
+- Perfect tool discovery every time

 That's what MCP Orchestrator enables.

 ## Contributing

 This orchestrator is designed to grow with your MCP ecosystem.
-Add new MCPs to the registry and they're immediately available through the unified interface.
+Add new MCPs to the registry and they're immediately discoverable through the unified interface.

 ## License